biobakery/micropita/ReadMe.txt

 5. By default the file is expected to be TAB delimited.
 6. If a consensus lineage or hierachy of taxonomy is contained in the feature name, the default delimiter between clades is the pipe ("|").

 II.
+Targeted feature file
 If using the targeted feature methodology, you will need to provide a txt file listing the feature(s) of interest.
 Each feature should be on it's own line and should be written as found in the input PCL file.

-A. Basic unsupervised methods.
+B. Basic unsupervised methods.

 There are four unsupervised methods which can be performed: diverse (maximum diversity), extreme (most dissimilar), representative (representative dissimilarity) and features (targeted feature).